muritane/coordination-architecture/README.md

 From the above:

-* Causal modeling precedes efficient action.
+* Causal structure learning precedes efficient action.
-* Learning structure matters more than accumulating experience.
+* Representation choice dominates downstream optimization.
-* Decisions become cheap because alternatives were eliminated upstream.
+* Decisions are cheap because alternatives were eliminated upstream.
 * Performance can improve even as adaptability declines.
 * Confidence is not evidence of safety.
-* Optimization is meaningful only within a fixed representational regime and cannot repair errors introduced by inappropriate compression.
+* Optimization is meaningful only within a fixed representational regime.
 * Redesign capacity and redesign authority are as important as optimization quality.

 ---

 ## 8. Models Are Also Subject to the Same Constraints

-Causal models are themselves compressed representations.
+Causal models are themselves compressed representations and therefore inherit the same limitations.

-Therefore:
+As a result:

 * models age,
 * models become brittle,
-* and model redesign obeys the same phase logic as policy redesign.
+* and model redesign follows the same phase logic as policy redesign.

 Model redesign is itself an action subject to irreversible abstraction.
 No redesign procedure escapes the same constraints it attempts to correct.

-There is no final model—only phase-appropriate compression.
+There is no final model—only phase-appropriate compression under bounded resources.

 ---

 ## 9. Where Values Inevitably Enter

-Although the framework does not prescribe goals, it implies that:
+Although this framework does not prescribe goals or utilities, it implies that:

-> Every compression decision encodes values by selecting which distinctions are allowed to matter, over which timescales, and for whom.
+> Every compression decision encodes values by determining which distinctions are allowed to matter, over which timescales, and for whom.

 Value alignment and misalignment arise descriptively—not normatively—from: